cmdr-nova/cmdr-nova.github.io/pages/second-life.md

 <div class="rainbow"><h1>[REVOSA] x AyaSys</h1></div>

 <p><b>[REVOSA]</b> is my long-time standing Second Life store, which was opened in 2015 at the end of something of a tumultuous relationship.
-Since, it has grown exponentially, and although I've had to make a lot of express space in my time for a daily offline job, it's still running, and <i>still going</i>.</p>
+Since, it has grown exponentially, and although I've had to make a lot of space in my time for a daily offline job, it's still running, and <i>still going</i>.</p>

 <p><b>AyaSys</b> is a side store that I started back in 2016, under the name Horcrux Solutions, and later (in 2023) changed its name to AyaSys.
 This store is more geared toward scripts and scripted items, with a dash of decorative props.</p>